Black Hammer Party: Early history

-Kodzo is known for his inflammatory social media presence.
-On January 24, 2021, he released a video wearing Joker makeup and calling Holocaust victim Anne Frank a "bleach demon," a "colonizer," a "parasite", and a "Karen," and claiming that he was going to burn copies of her diary for warmth.
+Kodzo was known for their inflammatory social media presence.
+On January 24, 2021, they released a video wearing Joker makeup and calling Holocaust victim Anne Frank a "bleach demon," a "colonizer," a "parasite," and a "Karen," and claiming that they were going to burn copies of her diary for warmth.

 According to The Forward, the group's membership began to decline around early August 2021 due to "Kevin Rashid Johnson of the New Afrikan Black Panther Party [accusing] the organization of being an undercover right-wing group trying to sow division within leftist movements."

 The organization under Kodzo's leadership has also opposed vaccination for COVID-19, and on September 15, 2021, led a protest outside the Atlanta headquarters of the Centers for Disease Control and Prevention in support of rapper Nicki Minaj, who at the time claimed to not have been vaccinated.
 In December of the same year, Kodzo also claimed to have formed an alliance with far-right organization Proud Boys, and hosted a podcast alongside Proud Boys founder Gavin McInnes, claiming to be forming a "coalition to defeat the disgusting pedo-loving, welfare economy demoncrats [sic] and their puppet master, Big Pharma."
+Both organizations shared the belief that the 2020 US presidential election had been "stolen" from President Donald Trump.

 In 2021, Kodzo began to distance himself from Black Lives Matter.
-He stated that this was "because of my stance on pedophilia and the fact that I started reading the Bible more."
+They stated that this was "because of my stance on pedophilia and the fact that I started reading the Bible more."
 The group has since supported the Supreme Court overturning Roe v.
 Wade, and the 2022 Russian invasion of Ukraine.
 It organized its own church, and would livestream its church meetings at Woodruff Park in Atlanta, where the members of the Black Hammer Party would hand out food, clothing and melee weapons to homeless people who expressed support.
-The group named it the “Revolutionary Church”, with Kodzo becoming the "revivalist preacher".
+The group named it the “Revolutionary Church”, with Kodzo becoming the "revivalist preacher."